Kadetino/Kades-SteamDeck/README.md

 ![steamlink-remoteplay.jpg](images/steamlink-remoteplay.jpg)

-* on PC, you will see you library be extended by the library from your deck and vice versa.
+* on PC, you will see your library be extended by the library from your deck and vice versa.
 * `Play` button will be replaced by `Stream` button.
 If it doesn't show, then click arrow down, next to `Install`/`Play`/`Stream`, to select device that will run the game.